Pricing measures for healthier diets

 food and drinks.

-Health levy on sugary drinks
+A tax on sugary drinks companies

-Evidence base for a sugary drinks levy
+Evidence base for a tax on sugary drinks companies

 Read more about the case for a health levy on sugar sweetened beverages in Australia.